norelyakine/airbnb-listings-analysis/README.md

 # Airbnb Data Analysis & Visualization
 ## Overview
 This project analyzes Airbnb listing data to explore **price trends**, **ratings**, and **property distribution** across various cities.
-Using **R** for data cleaning and analysis, and **Tableau** for interactive visualization, this project showcases a full data analysis workflow — from raw CSVs to insights.
+Using **R** for data cleaning and analysis, and **Tableau** for interactive visualization, this project showcases a full data analysis workflow; from raw CSVs to insights.

 ## Dataset
 - **Source:** [Airbnb Listing Data for Data Science](https://www.kaggle.com/datasets/joyshil0599/airbnb-listing-data-for-data-science)